vinitS101/Python-Scripts/README.md

-# pyScriptsCollection
+# Python Scripts

-Mostly simple Python Scripts that are useful on a daily basis to automate some simple tasks.
+Simple Python Scripts made as a side project for personal use.